-Other Sectors.
-Understand the role and function of Freight Forwarders which can be agents or contractors, Non-vessel operating carriers (NVOCs).
+Other Sectors Understand the role and function of freight forwarders which can be agents, contractors or non-vessel-operating carriers (NVOCs).

-Understand the extended role of various practitioners in shipping business including multi-modal transport, logistics and supply-chain management.
+Understand the extended role of various practitioners in shipping business including multi-modal transport, logistics and supply chain management.